harshshredding/semeval2023-multiconer-paper/README.md

 # semeval2023-multiconer-paper
-Code for all models, preprocessing scripts, post-processing scripts, and training utilities for the paper tiled: Comparing Span-Prediction and Sequence-Labeling approaches for NER
+Code for all models, preprocessing scripts, post-processing scripts, and training utilities for the paper titled:
+Comparing Span-Prediction and Sequence-Labeling approaches for NER